-22 Feb So how do you drop a belt or a dress size and finally get fit in Bangkok?
+22 Feb How to drop a belt/ dress size in Bangkok?

 Getting in shape, fitting into a dress or dropping a belt buckle can be as easy or as difficult as you want to make it.
 You see the problem I see regularly with people trying to get fit, especially in Bangkok, is that they focus on everything but the area they really should focus on.
 People asking if they should stop putting milk in their coffee when what they should be tackling is the fact that they eat their main meal at 711 4 days a week.
 The reason why we lose focus or focus on the wrong areas is because quite often the most important area is the area that we don’t want to tackle.